DavidHaunsch/UserSessionExport/README.md

 **5. Finalize Dynatrace configuration**

+* In Dynatrace you should see an Application with steady load and user sessions.
-* Follow the instructions [here][1] to enalbe the user session export to Elasticsearch.
+* Follow the instructions [here][1] to enable the user session export to Elasticsearch in Dynatrace.

 **6. Check that there is user session data in Kibana**